J.P. Crawford Player Props: Mariners vs. Red Sox

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .377 this season while batting .266 with 62 walks and 58 runs scored.
+- J.P.
+Crawford leads Seattle with an OBP of .375 this season while batting .263 with 63 walks and 59 runs scored.

-- He ranks 50th in batting average, 14th in on base percentage, and 95th in slugging among the qualifying hitters in MLB play.
+- Among qualifying hitters, he ranks 55th in batting average, while his on-base percentage ranks 14th and he is 97th in slugging.

-- Crawford enters this game on a six-game hitting streak.
-Over the course of his last games, he's hitting .375 with one homer.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.